AmitRockBear/Excali-Blog/src/content/posts/how-excali-blog-came-to-life.md

 - It integrates with other frameworks like React.
 - SSR/SSG capabilities.
-- It lets you decide when to hydrate every component, in case you use SSR, using Astro Islands.
+- It lets you decide when to hydrate every component, using Astro Islands.

 These features are great, and having all of them in a single framework is incredible.
 Surprisingly, the "feature" that caught my eye the most is the one that lets you embed a markdown file into HTML.
 Although some will find it dumb, I had always thought that to create a new non-generic post on my blog, I would be required to write a new HTML page, which I didn't like because HTML and CSS can get annoying sometimes.
 That "feature" is incredible to me; the fact that I can create a post by writing a markdown file sounds too simple to be true.